djfrmd/gergo-layout/readme.md

 # djfrmd Keymap for [Gergo!
 By g Heavy Industries](http://gboards.ca)

-This is personal keymap for Gergo, it's based heavily entirely off my opinion.
-Therefore, PRs are probably not of much value, but will be reviewed.
+This is a personal keymap for Gergo, it's based entirely off my opinion.
+PRs are probably not of much value, but will be reviewed.